 The mission of the Partnership Community Outreach, Research, and Education Core (PCORE) is to promote access to cancer services and to encourage and support healthy behaviors that enhance the quality of life for diverse underserved communities.
 PCORE accomplishes this by establishing, strengthening, supporting, and sustaining relationships with key segments of the community.
 This work has a direct impact on programs and research in our local area and beyond.

-Over the past 10 years, the PCORE Core has implemented trailblazing community-engaged outreach and research, and addressed socioeconomic determinants of health and gaps in cancer outcomes and quality of care for large medically underserved communities, including the CCNY community, the Harlem community in which CCNY is embedded, and the broader NYC community.
+Over the past 10 years, the PCORE Core has implemented trailblazing community-engaged outreach and research and addressed socioeconomic determinants of health and gaps in cancer outcomes and quality of care for large medically underserved communities, including the CCNY community, the Harlem community in which CCNY is embedded, and the broader NYC community.
 Through partnerships and model program dissemination, PCORE has also extended its outreach and research activities across the U.S. PCORE is a vital member of several National Cancer Institute (NCI) and American Cancer Society (ACS) Committees addressing the inclusion of diverse populations in research, including the NCI’s National Outreach Network and Screen to Save (S2S) Initiative, the ACS National HPV Roundtable, and the Geographic Management of Cancer Health Disparities Program (GMaP).
-PCORE specifically addresses the NCI Cancer Moonshot Blue Ribbon Panel recommendation to reduce cancer risk and cancer health disparities through the expansion of proven cancer prevention and early detection strategies.
+PCORE specifically addresses the NCI Cancer Moonshot Blue Ribbon Panel recommendation to reduce cancer risk and health disparities by expanding proven cancer prevention and early detection strategies.

 - Colorectal cancer screening, and treatment access and completion